Efficiently Computing Equilibria in Budget-Aggregation Games: Introduction

-We propose a new class of normal-form games, called budget-aggregation games, which model (equal-resource) public funding situations.
+\paragraph{Our contributions} We propose a new class of normal-form games, called budget-aggregation games, which model (equal-resource) public funding situations.
 We position these games within the broader framework of normal-form games and survey existing results on the computation of NEs.
 On top of that, our paper analyzes NEs for the most common utility functions that have been considered in participatory budgeting and related fields.
-We prove theorems on the structure of NEs, and use these theorems to develop algorithms to efficiently compute them.
-We focus on the following utility models: \begin{itemize} \item For \textit{linear utilities}, we show that an NE can be computed by solving a linear program (\Cref{sec:linear}). \item For \textit{Leontief utilities}, we show that an NE can be computed in polynomial time using a variant of the ellipsoid method, solving an open problem posed in \citet{BGSS23b} (\Cref{sec:Leontief}). \item For \textit{binary symmetric separable utilities}, we explore strategic similarities to Leontief utilities to show that an NE can be found in polynomial time. (\Cref{sec:symsep}). \item For \textit{$\ell_1$ disutilities}, we again present an intuitive polynomial-time algorithm to compute an NE (\Cref{sec:l1_preferences}). \end{itemize} Finally, we extend the basic model by allowing agents to have different weights.
-We show that, for most of the above utility models, a NE can be computed in pseudo-polynomial time (\Cref{sec:weighted}).
+We prove theorems on the structure of NEs and develop algorithms to efficiently compute them.
+We focus on the following utility models:

+\begin{itemize}[noitemsep,topsep=0pt] \item For \textit{linear utilities}, we show that an NE can be computed by solving a linear program (\Cref{sec:linear}). \item For \textit{Leontief utilities}, we show that an NE can be computed in polynomial time using a variant of the ellipsoid method, solving an open problem from \citet{BGSS23b} (\Cref{sec:Leontief}). \item For \textit{binary symmetric separable utilities}, we explore strategic similarities to Leontief utilities to show that an NE can be found in polynomial time. (\Cref{sec:symsep}). \item For \textit{$\ell_1$ disutilities}, we again present an intuitive polynomial-time algorithm to compute an NE (\Cref{sec:l1_preferences}). \end{itemize} Finally, we extend the basic model by allowing agents to have different weights.
+We show that, for most of the above utility models (namely linear, Leontief and $\ell_1$), an NE can still be computed in pseudo-polynomial time (\Cref{sec:weighted}).